Welcome to Mesothelioma Online

 Gene Therapy

-This is a new therapy that is being tested at the University of Pennsylvania's Institute for Human Gene Therapy. www.med.upenn.edu/~nihgt.
+This is a new therapy that is being tested to treat mesothelioma.
 A "suicide gene" is implanted inside the tumor, making the cancer cells sensitive to drugs that are normally ineffective in fighting cancer.
 When administered, the drugs kill only the cancer cells, and the healthy cells are not harmed.
 This allows doctors to concentrate the treatment on the tumor only, as opposed to treatments like chemotherapy that kill cancerous and healthy cells alike.
+More on mesothelioma gene therapy.

 Cytokines